 Chairperson: Gary M. Bouchard

-Professors: Gary M. Bouchard, Meoghan B. Cronin, Elona K. Lucas, Bindu M. Malieckal, Landis K. Magnuson, Ann V. Holbrook; Associate Professors:, Jonathan D. Lupo, Chani Marchiselli, Sherry R. Shepler, Jennifer J. Thorn; Assistant Professors: Carmen McClish, Michael New; Lecturers: John Achorn, John Baker, Erin Brown, Jeanne M. Cavelos, Ann-Maria Contarino, Rev. Jerome J. Day, O.S.B., Arlene Quaratiello.
-Patrick Meighan, Kristin O’Brien, John Slefinger, Kenneth Walker.
+Professors: Gary M. Bouchard, Meoghan B. Cronin, Elona K. Lucas, Bindu M. Malieckal, Landis K. Magnuson, Ann V. Norton; Associate Professors:, Jonathan D. Lupo, Sherry R. Shepler, Jennifer J. Thorn; Assistant Professors: Rev. Jerome J. Day, O.S.B., Chani Marchiselli, Carmen McClish, Michael New; Lecturers: John Baker, Erin Brown, Jeanne M. Cavelos, Ann-Maria Contarino, Arlene Quaratiello.

 The English Department claims a central place in Saint Anselm College’s classic Benedictine liberal arts curriculum.
 It aims to teach students how to read critically and write effectively, to appreciate the beauty and expressiveness of the English and American literary canon, and to understand the processes by which messages and meaning are constructed and transmitted.